Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Your project's Roadmap is the central home for all epics in your project.
 This is where you create, manage, and gain insights from your epics.
-Note that epics will only display on the roadmap, and won't display on your project's board or backlog.
+Epics will only display on the roadmap, and won't display on your project's board or backlog.

 To create an epic, select in the first column of the roadmap.
 This will create a new epic and add it to the bottom of the list.

 You can also create new epics by hovering your mouse between two existing epics, to create an epic in the middle of the list.